Atlas975/Notes/DiscreteMath/Functions.md

 - **Range** is the functions output, it is a subset of the co-domain.
 - It can also be said that a is the pre-image of b under f with b being the image of a under f
 - Multiple inputs can map to one output, multiple outputs cannot map to one input.
-A principle also employed in [[Hashing]]
+A principle also employed in [[Hash_tables]]

 # Function arithmetic